Concord’s Avett Brothers perform National Anthem at MLB’s Home Run Derby

-Caswell Turner, a local artist and owner of Cicada Studios, designed a large mural on the side of a building along Union Street in downtown Concord.
+Caswell Turner, a local artist and owner of Cicada Studios, designed a large mural of the Avett Brothers on the side of a building along Union Street in downtown Concord.

 “I don’t know how many hundreds or thousands of times we were standing on stage, in this country or another country, we are the Avett Brothers, we are from Concord, North Carolina,” Seth Avett said.
 “We thought people ought to know where we are from, but for 20 years, we have known that dynamic is reciprocated, that we represent Concord and Concord represents us.
 It’s very exciting to see it made official in such a grand way.”

-The new visual in downtown Concord stands 30 feet tall and about 40 feet wide.
+The visual in downtown Concord stands 30 feet tall and about 40 feet wide.